JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/find-actions/index.md

   poster: ./tip.png
   url: https://youtu.be/yU89eOwABQ4
 seealso:
-  - title: IntelliJ IDEA Help - Keyboard shortcuts
+  - title: (documentation) IntelliJ IDEA Help - Keyboard shortcuts
     href: https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html
-  - title: IntelliJ IDEA Blog - Top 15 IntelliJ IDEA Shortcuts
+  - title: (blog) IntelliJ IDEA Blog - Top 15 IntelliJ IDEA Shortcuts
     href: https://blog.jetbrains.com/idea/2020/03/top-15-intellij-idea-shortcuts/
 leadin: |
   You can use **Cmd**+**Shift**+**A** on macOS, or **Ctrl**+**Shift**+**A** on Windows and Linux, to display the Find Actions dialog and then use it to hide some of the interface, including the Tabs, Navigation Bar and Tool Windows.